Sree-Vardhan-Reddy-K/Verbalens_project/README.md

 - Deployed on AWS EC2 (Ubuntu)
 - Uses lazy loading and explicit ingestion to remain stable on low-memory instances
 - **Design choice:** Document ingestion and querying are explicitly separated to avoid runtime failures and ensure stability on constrained infrastructure(AWS EC2 instance).
+## Deployment Notes
+**The public API demo runs on a resource-constrained EC2 instance; large PDF uploads may be limited.(upload pdfs less than 10 pages)**